offbyone/ideas/content/old/humour/geek-poetry.md

+---
-Title: Geek Poetry
+title: Geek Poetry
-Date: 2003-10-08 07:33
-Author: offby1
+slug: geek-poetry
+date: "2003-10-08 07:33"
-Category: Humour
+category: Humour
-Tags: humour
+tags: humour
-Slug: geek-poetry
+author: offby1
-Status: draft
+status: draft
+---
 If you can read these without help, may the gods of geekdom have mercy on your soul.
 If you can't, read the extended entry for help :)